amiragalal98/tax-dashboard/Troubleshoot.md

 Wrong format in `docker-compose.yml` under `environment ,`.

 **Fix:**
-Ensure environment variables are in key-value form:-
+Ensure environment variables are in  a key-value form:-

 ```yaml
 environment: